Do paper lanterns revive the Mid-Autumn Festival tradition.

 Hình ảnh em bé ôm cá chép – biểu tượng cho ước vọng no đủ và an lành – được tái hiện trong workshop làm đèn lồng giấy dó

-The image of a baby holding a carp – a symbol of the desire for abundance and peace – is recreated in the Do paper lantern making workshop.
+The image of a baby hugging a carp – a symbol of the wish for abundance and peace – is recreated in the workshop on making traditional Vietnamese dó paper lanterns.

-Vietnamese folk paintings – from Dong Ho, Hang Trong to Kim Hoang – were once symbols of the spiritual life of the Northern countryside.
-But as these paintings gradually fade away, young people are trying to bring back their images, colors and spirits in new forms.
+Vietnamese folk paintings – from Dong Ho and Hang Trong to Kim Hoang – were once symbols of the spiritual life of the Northern Vietnamese countryside.
+But as these styles of painting gradually faded away, young people are seeking to bring back their images, colors, and spirit in new forms.

 Empty